Updated: April 14, 2023 - 6 min read

 When it comes to good stakeholder management, you’ll need to filter through the voices and figure out which ones are worth listening to in any particular moment.

 There’s a lot to learn from every conversation with designers, engineers, marketers, customers.
 Keep your ears and eyes open, and always encourage feedback and be genuine and respectful.
-This will go a long way among your team.
+This will go a long way for your team.

 While listening is a soft skill which can be easy to brush off and forget about, its vital for being a truly great product manager.
 Active listening, and being able to demonstrate that you take action on tough talking points, will win you many points with your teams, and makes for much more effective product development.